goonstation/goonstation/tgui/README.md

 Add `crossorigin="anonymous"` to the script tags in your downloaded tgui-window-x.html file found in your BYOND cache.

+[TODO 516] Does this still apply to Rspack?
 **Webpack errors out with some cryptic messages!**

 > Example: `No template for dependency: PureExpressionDependency`